On the functoriality of Khovanov-Floer theories: Introduction

-Each of these spectral sequences arises in the standard way (via exact couples) from a filtered chain complex associated with a link diagram and some additional, often analytic, data.
+Each of these spectral sequences arises from a filtered chain complex associated with a link diagram and some additional, often analytic, data.
 However, one can generally show that the $(E_i,d_i)$ page of the resulting spectral sequence does not depend on this additional data, up to canonical isomorphism, for $i\geq 2$.
 Indeed, we may think of Kronheimer and Mrowka's construction as assigning to a planar diagram $D$ for a link $L$ a sequence with Likewise, Ozsv{\'a}th and Szab{\'o}'s construction assigns to a planar diagram $D$ for a based link $L$ a sequence with Given that the $E_2$ and $E_{\infty}$ pages of these spectral sequence are, up to isomorphism, link type invariants, a natural question is whether all intermediate pages are as well.
 Affirmative answers to this question were given in \cite{bald7} and \cite{km3} for the Heegaard Floer and singular instanton Floer spectral sequences, respectively.
-In this paper, we consider natural extensions of this question, regarding both the invariance \emph{and} the functoriality of these spectral sequences and of their relatives.
-That is, of all spectral sequences given by what we call \emph{Khovanov-Floer theories}.
+In this paper, we consider the question of invariance much more widely (that is, the invariance of all spectral sequences given by what we call \emph{Khovanov-Floer theories}).
+In fact, we go much further: invariance is a consequence of \emph{functoriality} of all Khovanov-Floer theories.